masak/alma/spec/06-classes.md

 ## 6.2 The `@abstract` annotation

 An `@abstract` annotation on a class declaration means that the class cannot be instantiated.
-The generated constructor throws an exception when called.
+The generated constructor still exists, but throws an exception when called.

 ## 6.3 Fields

-A _field_ represents an internal variable of a class, and data particular to instances of that class.
+A _field_ represents property data of an instance of a class.

 ```
 <field> ::= "has"